jkobti/yetAnotherBoilerplate/main.md

 - Use `CELERY_TASK_ALWAYS_EAGER = True` in test settings to run tasks synchronously during unit tests.

 If you want, I can now scaffold a minimal runnable set (small `packages/api` with Dockerfile, `docker-compose.yml`, and a test).
 That gives us a quick playground to iterate on actual code — say "scaffold" and I'll create it.

+## Email Integration

+Transactional email support is essential for user authentication flows (password resets, email verification), notifications, and other critical communications.
+The boilerplate includes email integration as a core backend feature.

+### Stack Integration

+**Django-Anymail:**
+- Provides a unified API for transactional email providers (Resend, Postmark, SendGrid, Mailgun, Amazon SES, etc.).
+- Switch providers by changing environment variables—no code changes required.
+- Supports templates, tracking, attachments, and webhooks.

+**Configuration via Environment Variables:**
+- `EMAIL_BACKEND`: The Django email backend to use.
+- `ANYMAIL_API_KEY`: The API key for your chosen provider.
+- `DEFAULT_FROM_EMAIL`: The default sender address.

+**Helm Configuration:**
+- Store email configuration in Helm values (backend, from email).
+- Store API keys in Kubernetes secrets for security.
+- Reference secrets in deployment environment variables.

+### Common Use Cases

+- **Password Reset:** Users receive a secure link to reset their password.
+- **Email Verification:** New users verify their email address before accessing the app.
+- **Notifications:** Send alerts about account activity, system updates, or user-triggered events.
+- **Welcome Emails:** Onboard new users with a welcome message and getting-started guide.

+### Asynchronous Email Sending

+For production environments, send emails asynchronously to avoid blocking API responses using Celery workers (already part of the optional backend features).
+Django-Anymail integrates seamlessly with Celery for async email delivery.

+### Local Development

+For local development, use Django's console backend to print emails to stdout, or use a local SMTP server like MailHog or Mailpit for testing.

+### Provider Switching

+Switching providers requires only updating environment variables in your Helm values or Kubernetes configuration—no code changes needed.

 ## Real-time Communication with WebSockets